Self Esteem (song)

-"Self Esteem" is a song by the American punk rock band The Offspring.
-It is the eighth track and second single from their third studio album, Smash.
-The song was a worldwide hit, reaching number one in Iceland, Norway and Sweden.
+"Self Esteem" is a song by American punk rock band the Offspring.
+It is the eighth track and second single from their third studio album, Smash (1994).
+The single was released in 1995 by Epitaph and was a worldwide hit, reaching number one in Iceland, Norway, Latvia and Sweden.
 "Self Esteem" was nominated for the 1995 MTV Europe Music Awards for Best Song.
-The song also appears as the third track on their Greatest Hits (2005).
+The song also appears as the third track on their 2005 compilation album Greatest Hits.
+Its music video was directed by Darren Lavett.

 Critical reception

-Music & Media commented, "Coming out once more to play the role of Nirvana's perfect replacement, Offspring delivers the punky action so sadly missed on rock radio because of Seattlers who take themselves way too seriously."
-In 2012, Loudwire ranked the song number four on their list of the 10 greatest Offspring songs, and in 2021, Kerrang ranked the song number two on their list of the 20 greatest Offspring songs.
+In his review of the album, Andrew Mueller from Melody Maker wrote, "The clear highlight here is "Self Esteem", a self-abasing, self-pitying slandering of some or other black-hearted wench set to a rocket as inventive as they get."
+Pan-European magazine Music & Media commented, "Coming out once more to play the role of Nirvana's perfect replacement, Offspring delivers the punky action so sadly missed on rock radio because of Seattlers who take themselves way too seriously."
+John Harris from NME, taking a negative view, said, "The male-only dorms of US colleges have surely been throbbing to this for months.
+Small wonder: "Self-esteem" — to which the phrase "Crap Teen Spirit" barely does justice — is built around a premise that roots it firmly in the odorous world of the knucklehead male adolescent."

+In 2012, Loudwire ranked the song number four on their list of the 10 greatest Offspring songs, and in 2021, Kerrang! ranked the song number two on their list of the 20 greatest Offspring songs.

 Music video

-The music video for the song was directed by Darren Lavett (who directed the previous video, "Come Out and Play") and was shot in August 1994 after the Offspring had just gone both gold and platinum with Smash.
-In the music video several people are doing stunts, intercut with shots of the band playing on stage.
+The music video for "Self Esteem" was directed by Darren Lavett (who directed the previous video, "Come Out and Play") and was shot in August 1994 after the Offspring had just gone both gold and platinum with Smash.
+In the music video, several people are doing stunts, intercut with shots of the band playing on stage.

 In the video, Dexter Holland wears three different band T-shirts.
 Initially, he wears a Sex Pistols T-shirt.
 Later he dons a T-shirt of the Germs, and then a Vandals T-shirt when he briefly appears as a human skeleton.

-In an interview on The Offspring's Greatest Hits DVD, Noodles claimed that he gave his Fender Stratocaster (which he played in the videos for "Come Out and Play" and "Self Esteem") to one of the actors who appeared in the video.
+In an interview on the Offspring's Greatest Hits DVD, Noodles claimed that he gave his Fender Stratocaster (which he played in the videos for "Come Out and Play" and "Self Esteem") to one of the actors who appeared in the video.

-"Self Esteem" remains one of The Offspring's popular videos.
+"Self Esteem" remains one of the Offspring's popular videos.
 Its popularity on MTV helped launch the song to success on mainstream radio.
 According to Nielsen Music's year-end report for 2019, "Self Esteem" was the sixth most-played song of the decade on mainstream rock radio with 131,000 spins.
-All of the songs in the top 10 were from the 1990s.
+All of the top 10 songs were from the 1990s.